Board Certified Female Plastic Surgeon serving Las Vegas, Henderson, and Nearby Areas of Nevada

 Facelift surgery becomes a surgically necessary procedure in many individuals as they age if they have desires to project a youthful appearance, an inviting expression, and a well-rested, healthy and vibrant look.
 Non-invasive modalities such as injectable therapy, lasers and chemical peels, for example, only go so far in improving sagging tissues, facial definition, and loose and wrinkled skin.
 Ultimately, skin-tightening procedures are required to elevate sagging tissues, tighten muscles, and improve facial contours and skin appearance.

-For more information about facelift procedures, please call Desert Hills Plastic Surgery Center at (702) 260-7707 to schedule a free consultation.
+For more information about facelift procedures in the Henderson and Las Vegas area, please call Desert Hills Plastic Surgery Center at 702-260-7707 to schedule a consultation.
 Board-certified plastic surgeon Dr. Hayley Brown serves patients throughout the Las Vegas area.

 The term "facelift" sometimes sounds unappealing, as most individuals are afraid of resulting stigma of facial cosmetic surgery where they have seen natural features look distorted, pulled, and mask-like.
 The goal of facelift surgery is not to change your appearance, but to create a natural-looking youthful appearance so that you look like yourself, only years younger.

 Dr. Brown focuses on natural results.
 Unusual appearances, distortion or immobility of facial expression, visible scars, and an overdone, pulled-look is unacceptable.
 Maintenance of existing hairlines is also important so that patients are comfortable in short hairstyles and women feel at ease wearing their hair up or back.
 Dr. Brown feels that the best plastic surgery is when it looks like it hasn’t been done.